MicrosoftDocs/visualstudio-docs/docs/profiling/performance-report-overview.md

  The Instruction Pointer view enables you to view the specific instructions that were executed during sampling profiling.
 For more information, see [Instruction Pointers (IPs) View](../profiling/instruction-pointers-ips-view.md).

 ### Allocation View
  The Allocation view is available if **Collect .NET object allocation** was selected on the **General** page of the **Performance Session** properties dialog box.
-See [Performance Session Overview](../profiling/performance-session-overview.md).
+See [Performance session overview](../profiling/performance-session-overview.md).
 The Allocation view lists the .NET objects that were allocated by the application or component.
 When an object row is expanded, a call tree is displayed.
 The call tree shows the execution paths that resulted in the creation of the object.
 Information is also displayed about the number of inclusive and exclusive allocations for each function in the call tree.
 The Allocation view can also expand and highlight the execution path of a function that allocated the largest number of objects.
 To display the most active path, right-click the function and then click **Expand Hot Path**.
-For more information, see [Collecting .NET Memory Allocation and Lifetime Data](../profiling/collecting-dotnet-memory-allocation-and-lifetime-data.md) and [Allocations View](../profiling/dotnet-memory-allocations-view.md).
+For more information, see [Collect .NET memory allocation and lifetime data](../profiling/collecting-dotnet-memory-allocation-and-lifetime-data.md) and [Allocations View](../profiling/dotnet-memory-allocations-view.md).

 ### Objects Lifetime View
  The Object Lifetime view is available if **Collect .NET object allocation information** and **Also collect .NET object lifetime information** were selected on the **General** page of the **Performance Session** properties dialog box.

  The Object Lifetime view displays the total number of instances of each type and the number of objects that were collected in each garbage collection generation.
 For more information, see [Object Lifetime View](../profiling/object-lifetime-view.md).

-## Customizable Filter Control
+## Customizable filter control
  The customizable filter control has the following options:

 -   **Import Filter** - retrieves a previously saved custom query.